 There are instances where customers track their packages online in real- time.
 They’ve been “out for delivery” for what feels like an eternity for them.
 That is due to the involvement of multiple stops with low-drop sizes during the final leg of the shipment.

 Delivery points along a specific route can be several miles apart in the rural areas; just in one or two parcels getting delivered at each point.
-The outlook is not much better in cities as well; what urban areas make up for in-stop vicinity is simply overturned by the near-continuous delays of the traffic congestion.
+The outlook is not much better in cities as well; what urban areas make up for in-stop domain is simply overturned by the near-continuous delays of the traffic congestion.

 Since it is easy for consumers to look for an alternative place to purchase stuff, businesses cannot afford to disappoint them.
 This means they have to foot that cost.
 And exactly there is the other last-mile delivery service challenge.